mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 Improved
 ########
 - The Plot Guess Feature in the ConvFit Interface is now enabled for the diffusion functions.
+- The Plot Guess Feature in the MSDFit Interface is now implemented for the three models introduced in release v3.11 (MsdGauss, MsdPeters and MsdYi).

 Bugfixes
 ########